New Home Checklist: 7 Essential First Week Tasks

 7. Follow-up About Deposits

 Depending on your specific situation, it’s likely you were owed utility or security deposits from your old home.
 Do not let these things linger.
 Even if you have no reason to believe that anything is wrong in the reimbursement process, it is worth a follow-up call.
-If you neglect to check on these, it can be a more difficult process to pry your money out of a landlord or utility company when they haven’t heard a peep out of you since moving.Verify your mortgage eligibility (Jun 14th, 2021)
+If you neglect to check on these, it can be a more difficult process to pry your money out of a landlord or utility company when they haven’t heard a peep out of you since moving.Verify my mortgage eligibility (May 20th, 2022)

 Enjoy Your New Home